Overview of a streams flow in IBM Watson Studio

 A basic streams flow consists of a source and a target.
 Your streams flow can receive streaming data from different source types.
 Alternatively, you can connect to your own external sources or use our sample data.
 Your streams flow can send streaming data to different target types.

 A streams flow consists of operators.
 Every node on the streams flow canvas is an operator.
 The different types of operators include sources, targets, data processing, alerts, and real-time analytics.

 All stream flows begin with source operators and end with target operators.
-Source operators ingest data, so they have ports only on the right side of the operator.
+Source operators ingest data, so they have only output ports, located on the right side of the operator.
 An example of a source operator is Event Streams .

-Data is streamed into target operators, so they have ports only on the left of the operator.
-All other operators have both import and output ports.
+Data is streamed into target operators, so they have only input ports, located on the left side of the operator.
+All other operators have both input and output ports.
 Multiple data streams can flow to an input port.
 Likewise, multiple data streams can flow from an output port.